cloudmesh-community/book/chapters/git/github.md

 -   [GitHub resources for learning git](https://help.github.com/articles/good-resources-for-learning-git-and-github/)
     Note: this is for github and not for gitlab.
-However as it is for gt the only thing you have to do is replace hihub, for gitlab.
+However as it is for gt the only thing you have to do is replace github, for gitlab.
 -   [Atlassian tutorials for
     git](https://www.atlassian.com/git/tutorials/)

-In addition the tutorials from atlasian are a good source.
+In addition the tutorials from atlassian are a good source.
 However remember that you may not use bitbucket as the repository, so ignore those tutorials.
 We found the following useful